 # code block to execute if the condition is false

-statement Example
+if-else statement Example

 number = 12